Cognitive Dysfunction in Depression

-Although a significant amount of scientific evidence has confirmed the efficacy of various therapies for depression is scientifically proven, only about 50% of the people suffering from depression receive a depression-specific therapy while depressed.
-This treatment gap is caused by a lack of health care resources (e.g., long waiting times to be placed in outpatient therapy programs) as well as by the treatment barriers that those with depression face.
-In a study by our team, we found that, among other factors, fears of a poor therapeutic relationship, general skepticism about psychotherapy, and fear of stigma were especially significant treatment barriers (Moritz, Schröder, Meyer, & Hauschildt, 2012).
+Although a significant amount of scientific evidence has confirmed the efficacy of various therapies for depression, only about 50% of the people suffering from depression receive an empirically-based therapy for depression.
+This treatment gap is caused by a lack of health care resources (e.g., long waiting times caused by a lack of therapists), as well as by patient-related treatment barriers.
+In a study by our team, we found that, among other factors, fears of a poor therapeutic relationship, general skepticism about psychotherapy, and fear of stigma were prominent treatment barriers (Moritz et al., 2013).
 In patients with depressive symptoms associated with neurological disorders, there are additional physical or transport-related treatment barriers.

-Due to the large treatment gap, we are increasingly evaluating low-threshold treatment approaches, such as psychological online interventions, which many studies have already proven to be effective.
-Trials of such programs conducted by our working group revealed small-to-medium effect sizes in patients with a primary diagnosis of depression (Moritz, Schilling, Hauschildt, Schröder, & Treszl, 2012), small effect sizes in patients with epilepsy and comorbid depression (Schröder et al., 2014), and medium effect sizes in patients with multiple sclerosis and comorbid depression (Fischer et al., 2015.
-Furthermore, our group is part of the multicenter EVIDENT-project that is designed to examine the efficacy of the online intervention “deprexis” in over 1,000 people with symptoms of depression over a 3-year period.
-Despite the strong evidence for the efficacy of psychological online interventions, one of our studies found that psychotherapists remain skeptical about such approaches (Schröder et al., 2014).
-Therefore, our next step is to investigate the attitudes of people with symptoms of depression and of psychotherapists towards psychological online interventions in greater detail, for which purpose we have developed the four-dimensional Attitudes towards Psychological Online Interventions Questionnaire (APOI).
+Due to this large treatment gap, we are evaluating low-threshold treatment approaches, such as psychological online interventions.
+Research trials of such programs conducted by our working group revealed small-to-medium effect sizes in patients with a primary diagnosis of depression (Moritz et al., 2012), small effect sizes in patients with epilepsy and comorbid depression (Schröder et al., 2014), and medium effect sizes in patients with multiple sclerosis and comorbid depression (Fischer et al., 2015).

 - Dipl.-Psych.
 Martina Fieker

-- PD Dr. Kim Hinkelmann (Department of Psychiatry and Psychotherapy, Charité, Berlin)
+- PD Dr. Kim Hinkelmann (Abteilung für Psychiatrie und Psychotherapie, Charité, Berlin)

-- Prof. Dr. Christian Otte (Department of Psychiatry and Psychotherapy, Charité, Berlin)
+- Prof. Dr. Christian Otte (Abteilung für Psychiatrie und Psychotherapie, Charité, Berlin)

 Dettenborn, L., Hinkelmann, K., Muhtz, C., Gao, W., Wingenfeld, K., Spitzer, C., . . . & Otte, C. (2013).
 Hair testosterone and visuospatial memory in middle-aged men and women with and without depressive symptoms.
 Psychoneuroendocrinology, 38, 2373-2377.

-Fieker, M., Moritz, S., Köther, U., & Jelinek, L. (2016).
+Fieker, M., Moritz, S., Köther, U. & Jelinek, L. (2016).
 Emotion recognition in depression: An investigation of performance and response confidence in adult female patients with depression.
 Psychiatry Research, 242, 226-232.

-Hinkelmann, K., Moritz, S., Botzenhardt, J., Muhtz, C., Wiedemann, K., Kellner, M., & Otte, C. (2012).
+Hinkelmann, K., Moritz, S., Botzenhardt, J., Muhtz, C., Wiedemann, K., Kellner, M. & Otte, C. (2012a).
 Changes in cortisol secretion during antidepressive treatment and cognitive improvement in patients with major depression: A longitudinal study.
 Psychoneuroendocrinology, 37, 685-692.

-Hinkelmann, K., Moritz, S., Botzenhardt, J., Riedesel, K., Wiedemann, K., Kellner, M., & Otte, C. (2012).
+Hinkelmann, K., Moritz, S., Botzenhardt, J., Riedesel, K., Wiedemann, K., Kellner, M. & Otte, C. (2012b).
 Cognitive changes in cortisol secretion during antidepressive treatment and cognitive improvement in patients with major depression: A longitudinal study.
 Psychoneuroendocrinology, 37, 685-692.

 Hinkelmann, K., Muhtz, C., Dettenborn, L., Agorastos, A., Moritz, S., Wingenfeld, K., . . . & Otte, C. (2013).
 Association between cortisol awakening response and memory function in major depression.
 Psychological Medicine, 43, 2255-2263.

-Jelinek, L., Otte, C., Arlt, S., & Hauschildt, M., (2013).
+Jelinek, L., Otte, C., Arlt, S. & Hauschildt, M. (2013).
 Denkverzerrungen erkennen und korrigieren: Eine Machbarkeitsstudie zum Metakognitiven Training bei Depressionen (D-MKT).
-Zeitschrift Für Psychiatrie, Psychologie und Psychotherapie, 61, 1–8.
+Zeitschrift Für Psychiatrie, Psychologie & Psychotherapie, 61, 1–8.

 Moritz, S., Birkner, C., Kloss, M., Jacobsen, D., Fricke, S., Böthern, A. & Hand, I. (2001).
 Impact of comorbid depressive symptoms on neuropsychological performance in obsessive-compulsive disorder.
 Journal of Abnormal Psychology, 110, 653-657.